Draft (sports): NFL

-Antonio Brown was drafted 195th overall by the Pittsburgh Steelers in 2010 but was an All-Pro receiver from 2013 to 2018, before being traded to the Oakland Raiders in 2019 (later getting released by them, and later the New England Patriots, over accusations of sexual assault), and the Tampa Bay Buccaneers, with whom he won Super Bowl LV.
+Antonio Brown was drafted 195th overall by the Pittsburgh Steelers in 2010 but was an All-Pro receiver from 2013 to 2018, before being traded to the Oakland Raiders in 2019 (later getting released by them and the New England Patriots over accusations of sexual assault).
+Brown would eventually help the Tampa Bay Buccaneers win Super Bowl LV.

-Jason Kelce was drafted in the sixth round, 191st overall by the Philadelphia Eagles in the 2011 NFL Draft.
-As of the end of the 2022 NFL Season, Kelce has been selected to six Pro Bowl teams and five All-Pro teams.
+Center Jason Kelce was drafted in the sixth round, 191st overall by the Philadelphia Eagles in the 2011 NFL draft.
+Kelce went on to play thirteen seasons with the Eagles, being selected to seven Pro Bowl teams and six All-Pro teams, and is widely considered one of the greatest centers in NFL history.
 Kelce also helped the Eagles reach two Super Bowls and won Super Bowl LII.
+Similarly, Jason's brother Travis was a third-round selection by the Kansas City Chiefs, but went on to become a seven-time All-Pro while setting multiple receiving records for the tight end position and helping the Chiefs win Super Bowls LIV, LVII, and LVIII.